oktadev/okta-blog/_source/_posts/2020-10-31-spring-cloud-config-okta.md

 type: conversion
 ---

-The microservice design pattern, in which business functionality is distributed among many small atomic applications as opposed to one or two monolithic chunks, is very powerful and in wide use across large and small tech companies.
+The microservice architecture pattern, in which business functionality is distributed among many small atomic applications as opposed to one or two monolithic chunks, is very powerful and in wide use across large and small tech companies.
 Each piece has a narrow, well-defined task and communicates with other services via a shared channel (usually REST APIs).

 The benefits of adopting a microservice architecture include:

 - Easier maintenance and development of applications: developers and teams can focus on just one application resulting in more rapid development and reduced risk of unintentionally introducing bugs in the larger project.
-- Improved fault tolerance: in a well-designed microservice architecture, the failure of one service will not crash the entire project.
+- Improved fault tolerance: in a well-designed microservice architecture, one service's failure will not crash the entire project.
-- Flexibility: each service can be written in a language and framework that is appropriate to its mission, and each can be allocated the most appropriate hardware/infrastructure
+- Flexibility: each service can be written in a language and framework that is appropriate to its mission, and each can be allocated the most appropriate hardware/infrastructure.

 Spring Boot is a very popular framework for creating microservices quickly and easily.
 Due to its popularity, it is also extremely well-supported with plenty of technical guides and examples online.

-With Spring Boot it's easy to create several, dozens, or even hundreds of microservices for your project.
+It's easy to create several, dozens, or even hundreds of microservices for your project with Spring Boot.
 One speed bump with this approach, however, is the configuration of all these services.
 Typically in Spring Boot configuration is bundled with the application.
-This works fine for small, monolithic applications but when dealing with dozens of services and potentially hundreds of configuration files, managing all of them can be a headache.
+This works fine for small, monolithic applications, but when dealing with dozens of services and potentially hundreds of configuration files, managing all of them can be a headache.

 This is where **Spring Cloud Config**, a framework integrated with Spring Boot, is useful.
 A dedicated "config server" is brought online from which each microservice can download its configuration data.
-This greatly simplifies the management of many microservices by centralizing their configuration in one location and provides the ability to "live" refresh a microservice's configuration without redeploying the service.
+This dramatically simplifies the management of many microservices by centralizing their configuration in one location and provides the ability to "live" refresh a microservice's configuration without redeploying the service.
 As a bonus, Spring Cloud Config provides out-of-the-box support for storing/reading configuration from Git repositories, giving you a full audit history of changes in one location.

-In this tutorial you will:
+In this tutorial, you will:

 - Create a central configuration server using Spring Boot.
-- Create two separate microservices/applications also using Spring Boot which read their configuration from the server.
+- Create two separate microservices/applications using Spring Boot, which read their configuration from the server.
-- Secure the applications using OAuth2 and Okta.
+- Secure the applications using OAuth 2.0 and Okta.
 - Demonstrate how to (securely) refresh a service's configuration without redeploying.

 Let's get started!